Use the create reverse task feature

 • How do I select specifications when I create a forward synchronization task?

-We recommend that you select the smallest specification (micro).
-After you create the reverse task, you can upgrade the task specifications based on your service volume.
-For more information about how to upgrade specifications, see Upgrade the link specifications of a task.
+Select the smallest specification (micro).
+After creating the reverse task, you can upgrade the task specifications based on your service volume.
+For more information, see Upgrade the link specifications of a task.

 • What do I do if a DTS task is in the Failed state after the production database is restored?